Npcodes1/Npcodes1/README.md

 ### Hi there, everyone.👋

 My name is Nicole and I'm currently teaching myself coding.
-I come from a science background and hoping to one day incorporate the two worlds together.😊
+I come from a science/healthcare background and hoping to one day incorporate the two worlds together.😊

 Some things about me:
 - I’m currently working on freeCodeCamp.
-- I’m currently learning Applied Visual Design in CSS.
 - I’m looking for help with...everything lol.
 - Pronouns: She/Her
 - Fun fact: I take kickboxing as a way to de-stress.